Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 When a user enters a compound, the app first attempts to retrieve the compound's definitions
 from the dictionary, via a call to the API.
 If the dictionary does not include the compound
 and there are no directly applicable Chicago Manual of Style standards, the app splits the
-compound into two and sends two requests to the API (one for each element of the compound).
+compound into two and sends two new requests to the API (one for each element of the
-It then provides each element's definitions to the user and asks the user to pick the
+compound).
+It then provides each element's definitions to the user and asks the user to pick
-relevant definition (e.g., whether the user intends for "well" to be an adverb or a noun).
+the relevant definition (e.g., whether the user intends for "well" to be an adverb or a noun).
 Finally, the app returns an answer to the user's hyphenation question.

 This documentation provides general information on the JSON responses returned by the API